Thomas L. Clingman: Civil War

-Post-war career
+Personal life

-After the Civil War, Clingman explored and measured mountains in western North Carolina and Tennessee.
-Kuwohi, Tennessee's highest mountain, shared with North Carolina, was renamed Clingman's Dome in his honor in 1859 as Kuwohi was one of the mountains he had accurately measured, being said to be the first person to do so.
+Prior to the Civil War, Clingman explored and measured mountains in western North Carolina and eastern Tennessee.
+Kuwohi, Tennessee's highest mountain, shared with North Carolina, was renamed Clingman's Dome in his honor in 1859 as Kuwohi was one of the mountain elevations he had accurately measured using triangulation and barometers, being the first person to do so with the mountain top, all the while never stepping foot on the mountain.
 The mountain's name was changed back to Kuwohi in 2024.
+Clingman had explored, measured, and surveyed other mountains in the general Great Smoky Mountains area as well as other surrounding southern Appalachian mountains.
 He died in Morganton, North Carolina, and was buried in the Riverside Cemetery in Asheville, North Carolina.